SameerKumar2609/priority-csv-processing-platform/README.md

 High Job C -> Waiting
 ```

-The current Low Job A is allowed to finish.
+The active Low-priority job is allowed to finish.

-After it finishes:
+After completion:

 ```text
 High Job C -> Processing
 Low Job B  -> Waiting
 ```

-This gives higher priority to waiting high-priority jobs without interrupting an active job.
+This approach gives higher priority to waiting urgent workloads without interrupting a job that is already being processed.

+This pattern can be applied to systems that handle different classes of background work, such as data imports, report generation, document processing, analytics jobs, or other asynchronous workloads.

 ## Worker Threads